mkdocstrings/python/docs/customization.md

 ```

 It means you will be able to customize only *parts* of a template
-without having to fully copy-paste it in your project:
+without having to fully copy-paste it into your project:

 ```jinja title="templates/theme/docstring.html"
 {% extends "_base/docstring.html" %}